momentumdevelopment/momentum/README.md

 # License

-Any use or modifcation of the code in Momentum, recquires the user to disclose the modified or used source code.
+Any use or modification of the code in Momentum, requires the user to disclose the modified or used source code.
+:warning: **DISCLAIMER: This license applies only to this release and no future versions (unless otherwise specified).**